jackpal/jackpal.github.io/_posts/2018-11-07-Trying_to_decide_what_personal_computer_to_buy_in_2018.md

 ---
 date: 2018-11-07 15:09
-tags: PC Laptop Mac Home_computing
+tags: pc laptop mac home_computing
 title: Trying to decide what personal computer to buy in 2018
 ---